 Pan-shaped loop - Line 7bis - 4 stations - opened 1911 - completed 1921 - unidirectional loop.
-Proposed ring - Arc Express - 50 km - 50 stations - round trip 75 minutes - to be opened 2017 - proposed, driverless.
+Proposed ring - Arc Express - 50 km - 50 stations - round trip 75 minutes - proposed, driverless.
 Terminal loop - Several lines - Paris has the largest number of unidirectional terminal loops worldwide, two of them used with passengers: Nation on line 2, Charles de Gaulle - Etoile on line 6.

 Buzzing indicates the closing doors (mp3 from navily.net).
 Next station announcements can be heard on line 1, 3 and 14.
 Before some announcements, a jingle is played (mp3 from navily.net) .
 On RER lines at this moment only newer or renovated trains have automated announcements.
 At curved stations there is the message "Attention à la marche en descendant du train", which means "Watch your step as you disembark."

 Line 6 train departing from Pasteur station.
 This is the sound of a rubber-tyred metro.